 Download and Run the Script on Each computer

 The Get-WindowsAutoPilotInfo script uses WMI to retrieve properties needed for a device to register with Windows autopilot.
-This script obtains hardware hash from local or remote devices.
+This script can obtains hardware hash from local or remote devices.
 You can download the PowerShell script (Get-WindowsAutoPilotInfo.ps1) from the PowerShell gallery.

 Get Device Information (Hardware Hash) for Local Device